Sindh: Ancient period

-Medieval era
+Medieval period

-After the death of the Islamic prophet Muhammad, the Arab expansion towards the east reached the Sindh region beyond Persia.
+After the death of the Islamic prophet Muhammad, the Arab expansion towards the east reached Sindh beyond Persia.
 The connection between the Sindh and Islam was established by the initial Muslim invasions during the Rashidun Caliphate.
+The first clash with the Rai kings of Sindh took place in 636 (15 AH) under caliph Umar ibn al-Khattab with the governor of Bahrain, Uthman ibn Abu-al-Aas, dispatching naval expeditions against Thane, Bharuch and Debal.
+Al-Baladhuri states they were victorious at Debal but does not mention the results of other two raids.
+However, the Chachnama states that the raiders of Debal were defeated and its governor killed the leader of the raids.
+These raids were thought to be triggered by a later pirate attack on Umayyad ships.
+Al-Baladhuri adds that this stopped any more incursions until the reign of Uthman.
 Al-Hakim ibn Jabalah al-Abdi, who attacked Makran in the year 649, was an early partisan of Ali ibn Abu Talib.
-During the caliphate of Ali, many Jats of Sindh had come under the influence of Shi'ism and some even participated in the Battle of Camel and died fighting for Ali.
-Under the Arab Umayyads (661–750), many Shias sought asylum in the region of Sindh, to live in relative peace in the remote area.
-Ziyad Hindi is one of those refugees.
-The first clash with the Hindu kings of Sindh took place in 636 (15 AH) under Caliph Umar ibn al-Khattab with the governor of Bahrain, Uthman ibn Abu-al-Aas, dispatching naval expeditions against Thane, Bharuch and Debal.
-Al-Baladhuri states they were victorious at Debal but doesn't mention the results of other two raids.
-However, the Chach Nama states that the raiders of Debal were defeated and its governor killed the leader of the raids.
-These raids were thought to be triggered by a later pirate attack on Umayyad ships. al-Baladhuri adds that this stopped any more incursions until the reign of Uthman.
+During the caliphate of Ali, a number of Jats of the region (known in Arabic sources as Zuṭṭ) came under the influence of Shi'ism with some participating in the Battle of Camel for Ali.
+Under the Arab Umayyads (661–750), many Shi'as sought asylum in the region of Sindh, to live in relative peace in the remote area.